All Episodes

 That's who they are.

-Those same people, the ones now we watch on video, yeah, they're getting assaulted and pelted with water, milk, uh, even cement, and other objects.
+In other words, the same people that ran into those buildings 18 years ago today and many gave up their lives that day, those same people, the ones now we watch on video, yeah, they're getting assaulted and pelted with water, milk, even cement and other objects.

-And I don't hear many people, including when I was interviewing the New York mayor, Comrade De Blasio, when I asked him, Mr. Mayor, look at that video.
+And I don't hear many people, including when I was interviewing the New York mayor, Comrade de Blasio, when I asked him, Mr. Mayor, look at that video.

 Look at these videos.